OR Travel Nurse Jobs in Tennessee

 Licensing and Credentialing for Tennessee OR Contracts

-Because Tennessee is a compact state, travelers holding a compact home-state RN license can take Tennessee assignments without applying for a separate license — the compact privilege lets you start without waiting on a separate Tennessee license.
+Because Tennessee is a compact state, travelers holding a compact home-state RN license can take Tennessee assignments without applying for a separate license.
+The compact privilege lets you start without waiting on a separate Tennessee license.
 If your home state isn’t in the compact, you’ll need to apply for Tennessee licensure by endorsement, so it pays to start early.
 Our compact nursing license guide breaks down how compact privileges work.
 OR contracts are also credential-specific.
 Here’s what Tennessee facilities generally expect:

 • Active RN license (compact preferred), required and current before your start date